Cisco APIC Cluster Management

 • if the Pod ID of the target APIC has changed, inband address for the node needs to be reconfigured on the Tenant Management screen.
 Navigate to Tenants > Mgmt > Node Management Addresses page.

-Operations in case of Migration Failure
+Operations in case of a migration failure

-A migration process may be interrupted due to a failure, or you may choose to abort the migration.
+The migration process may be interrupted due to a failure, or you may choose to abort the migration.
 In case the migration is not successful, it is recommended to revert or resume migration to either the source or target controller type.
 It is not recommended to have a APIC cluster in a migration failed state with a mix of physical and virtual controllers.
 Before attempting revert or resume, follow the steps in the next section, Basic Troubleshooting, to get the cluster to a healthy state.

-If you choose to resume— migration process is continued.
+If you choose to resume— the migration process is continued.
 On the Migrate Node screen (source APIC 1):

 1. Enter the details of all the target nodes based on the controller type you want to migrate to.